UKPLab/sentence-transformers/README.md

 - **roberta-large-nli-stsb-mean-tokens**: Performance: STSbenchmark: 86.39
 - **distilbert-base-nli-stsb-mean-tokens**: Performance: STSbenchmark: 84.38

-**Trained on Wikipedia Sections Triplets**

-These models were fine-tuned on triplets generated from Wikipedia sections.
-These models work well if fine-grained clustering of sentences on a similar topic is required.
-For more details, see: [wikipedia-sections-models.md](https://github.com/UKPLab/sentence-transformers/blob/master/docs/pretrained-models/wikipedia-sections-models.md).
-- **bert-base-wikipedia-sections-mean-tokens**: 80.42% accuracy on Wikipedia sections test set.

 ### Multilingual Models
 The following models can be used for languages other than English.
 The vector spaces for the included languages are aligned, i.e., two sentences are mapped to the same point in vector space independent of the language.
 The models can be used for cross-lingual tasks.
 For more details see [multilingual-models.md](https://github.com/UKPLab/sentence-transformers/blob/master/docs/pretrained-models/multilingual-models.md).